IntelliTect/CodingGuidelines/docs/coding/csharp.md

 - :no_entry: AVOID: shadowing a type parameter of an outer type with an indentically named type parameter.

 ### Methods
-- :heavy_check_mark: DO: give methods names that are verbs of verb phrases.
+- :heavy_check_mark: DO: give methods names that are verbs or verb phrases.

 ### Variables and fields
 - :heavy_check_mark: DO: favor clarity over brevity when naming identifiers.